 - cystic fibrosis, which causes a blockage in a person’s airways through a sticky mucus

 - a lung disease that causes lung scarring, such as pulmonary fibrosis

 A person might also be recommended for PR before and after lung surgery.

 Doctors, nurses, physical therapists, and respiratory therapists work together to design a PR program tailored to the needs of each person.
 The program includes health education and exercises.

-Although results vary, a person can expect some or all of the following benefits from the program:
+Although results vary, a person can expect some or all of the

 Before the PR program starts, the healthcare team may ask a person to do one or more of the following tests:

 - 6-minute walk test to gauge the capacity for exercise